Straight from the Graveyard - Part 2

 Ollivander frowned, and he beat a hasty exit.
 He really shouldn't give people that attitude, but he was damn sure Ollivander had realized what his wand match meant last time around, and also hadn't told him then.

-His thoughts strayed back to privet drive.
+His thoughts strayed back to Privet Drive.
 He grinned.
 Then, he felt a series of vibrations on his right pinky.
 The grin vanished.
 Oh, Damn.

 "C'mon you," Hagrid said, pulling him along as though he were a dog on a leash.

-He looked around.
+Harry looked around.
 There was no one, thank Merlin.
 Voldemort may have been able to control animals before the age of eleven without a wand, but Hagrid wasn't an animal.
 Hell, giant blood even gave him magic resistance.
 He whipped his true wand from its holster and forcefully whispered, "Confundo."
 He whipped the wand away again.

 "Good.
 I'm gettin' a pint."
 He continued to stroll to the leaky cauldron.

-His eyes hardened.
+Harry's eyes hardened.
 His muscles tensed.
 Something had happened to Ginny.
 He ducked into a side alley, ran behind a discarded crate, and apparated.

 — DP & SW: RiBSR —